CSC 236: Data Structures Website, Berea College

 - Debrief on installations, C++, the syllabus, and the AI policy in particular

 - How did the sign-up for Github Student Developer Pack go?
 Note that it might take more time to get this, so don’t fret since we do not need Github Copilot and you are likely better off not using it for the first lab.
-You will need it for Lab L7, but there is plenty of time to get it before then.
+You will need it for Lab L7, but there is plenty of time to get it before then - just be sure to work on it soon.

 - Discuss the first lab, L0: ASCII-Art

-- Try to complete, then download, and submit Teamwork T01: Visual Studio, Github, and ASCII Art
+- Work to complete, then download, and submit Teamwork T01: Visual Studio, Github, and ASCII Art.
+It is due by 8 am on Wednesday, January 21.

-- Read Chapters 3, 4,and 5 in C++ for Python Programmers for a potential reading quiz on Monday, August 25, 2025.
-Be sure you are logged in and do all activities to get credit!
+- Read Chapters 3, 4,and 5 in C++ for Python Programmers for a potential reading quiz on Wednesday.
+Be sure to go through the Moodle link to get full credit.
+Due at 8 am on Wednesday, January 21.

-- Begin L0: ASCII-Art.
+- Read L0: ASCII-Art.
 This is an individual Lab.
-The first milestone is due Wednesday, August 27, 2025.
-The final completion milestone of the lab is due Friday, August 29, 2025.
+The first milestone is due Friday, January 23 at 8 am.
+The final completion milestone of the lab is due Monday, January 26 at 8 am.

 Day 1: In class